HL7/fhir-shorthand/input/pagecontent/reference.md

 Each slice will match or constrain the data type of the array it slices.
 In particular:

 * If an array is a one of the FHIR data types, each slice will be the same data type or a profile of it.
-For example, if an array of 'identifier' is sliced, then each slice will also be type 'identifier' or a profile of 'identifier'.
+For example, if Observation.identifier is sliced, each slice will have type Identifier or be constrained to a profile of the Identifier data type.
 * If the sliced array is a backbone element, each slice "inherits" the sub-elements of the backbone.
 For example, the slices of Observation.component possess all the elements of Observation.component (code, value[x], dataAbsentReason, etc.).
 Constraints may be applied to the slices.
 * If the array to be sliced is a Reference, then each slice must be a reference to one or more of the allowed Reference types.
 For example, if the element to be sliced is Reference(Observation or Condition), then each slice must either be Reference(Observation or Condition), Reference(Observation), Reference(Condition), or a profiled version of those resources.